isomerpages/gb-assist/_start-a-business/home-based-businesses/take-your-biz-further.md

 <a name="opening_physical_shop"></a>
 ### Opening a physical shop

-<b>For businesses currently under the Home-Based Business Scheme:</b>
+<strong>For businesses currently under the Home-Based Business Scheme:</strong>

 Opening a retail outlet to sell items directly to consumers requires more administrative work than operating a small-scale home business.
 You can read more under [Key Steps to Start a Business](/start-a-business/choose-a-business-structure/?src=hbb).